7 Wonderful Ways To Practice DBT How Skills to Master Mindfulness

 One-Mindful: Give your full attention to the act of eating.
 Savour each bite, noticing the smells, tastes, and sensations, and resist the urge to eat while distracted (e.g., watching TV).

-Effective: Select foods that nourish your body and satisfy your hunger, considering both enjoyment and nutritional value.
+Effective: Select foods that nourish your body and satisfy your hunger, considering enjoyment and nutritional value.
 Plan your meals to support your overall well-being.

 2. Watching Nature